Frequently Aked Questions Regarding Paint Protection Film

 First and foremost, paint protection film is about protecting your vehicle from the elements.
 Whilst it may not stop a large stone from high speed damaging your vehicle, it will keep it protected from general stone chips, scratches and other forms of surface damage.
 This is good news for aesthetic reasons and aids the value of your vehicle by keeping the paint original and looking new.

-We offer Xpel Ultimate, SunTek Ultra (also known as Llumar Platinum) and PremiumShield Elite SH paint protection films. all have a self healing top coat and are available in a gloss or satin finish.
+We offer Xpel Ultimate and SunTek Ultra (also known as Llumar Platinum) paint protection films.

 Yes, the film we use carries a 10 year parts and labour warranty against cracking, peeling, staining, yellowing and hazing.